Home » Travel Stories » Canada Logistics Travel Maps » Cape Breton Logistics

 Route Strategy: Halifax to Cape Breton

-If the goal is speed, Highway 104 gets us to the Canso Causeway more directly.
+The biggest decision is whether you want the faster inland highway route or the slower Eastern Shore drive.
+If the goal is pure speed, Highway 104 gets you to the Canso Causeway more directly.
 If the goal is a more scenic and slower build-up, Highway 7 through the Eastern Shore is the better choice.
-The slower route adds time, but it gives us more coastal texture and better stops along the way.
+The slower route adds time, but it gives you rich coastal texture and vastly superior stops along the way.

-Best stops along the Eastern Shore
+Best Stops Along the Eastern Shore

-A simple early stop for coffee and a slower start to the route.
+• Musquodoboit Harbour: A simple early stop for coffee and a slower start to the route.

-A strong stop for coastal views and a more rugged Atlantic landscape without the heavier traffic of better-known Nova Scotia sites.
+• Taylor Head Provincial Park: A strong stop for coastal views and a more rugged Atlantic landscape without the heavier traffic of better-known Nova Scotia sites.

 Best Base Areas in Cape Breton